tbensky/PhysicsLabs/README.md

 * A tour of the working circuit can be found [here](https://youtu.be/XYe5NGDQSmE).
 * Circuit assembly hints can be found [here](https://youtu.be/wJv6fEVaaRA), with a neater version [here](https://youtu.be/2udPSj1wQOE).

+Arduino code found [here](https://github.com/tbensky/PhysicsLabs/tree/master/Labs/PulseIntervalTiming/ArduinoCode) will log the pulses per second seen, or the intervals between pulses and display such to the serial monitor.
+Pulses per second are actually pulses per 100 ms, and the intervals are displayed in microseconds.

-See the pdf linked to above for more details.
+See the pdf linked to above for more details on building and operating the circuits.

 ### Gamma-Rays